Cash lifetime ISAs vs stocks and shares lifetime ISAs

 Can I have a stocks and shares lifetime ISA and a cash lifetime ISA?

-You can have a cash lifetime ISA at the same time as a stocks and shares lifetime ISA, although you can only open one lifetime ISA in each tax year, and you can only pay into one each tax year.
+Technically yes, but you can only open one lifetime ISA in each tax year and you can only pay into one each tax year.
+So you can't claim the bonus on two lifetime ISAs at the same time.

 What is a lifetime ISA?